dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 data.website.forEach((key, value) => print("$key=$value"));
 {% endprettify %}

-Fortunately, the ability to write code using this “dot notation” is built into Dart, through its support of classes.
+Fortunately, the ability to write code using this "dot notation" is built into Dart, through its support of classes.
 The solution, then, is to combine the flexibility of a Map with the structure of a class.